GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Add a better User editing form, with option to add either a permanent or a temporary user account
 * [ ] Create a printout template for the IER

-I started to restructure my local database along with the hosted database to accomodate more user management features.
+I started to restructure my local database along with the hosted database to accommodate more user management features.
 However, when I went on creating a new user editing form class, I had some difficulties in figuring out how to implement the logic and the styling.
 So, I first tried to set up the name and username fields along with the system access levels.
 I had issues in placing the elements, especially when using grid display style.
 I might use the Mozilla Firefox browser tomorrow to better implement the styling, as that browser is more standards compliant than Microsoft Edge or Google Chrome.

 ## 5/9/2023
 TO DO: